dpaquette/BugTracker.NET/Blog x - Database Access.md

 Using a refactoring tool should allow us to change bug.cs and have the change reflected in the equivalent map file.
 This is a huge time saver so let's push on.

 Some of the field names in ```bug.cs``` can simply have the ```bg_``` dropped and their underscore notation replace with Pascal Case, the standard for C#.
-However many columns could benifit from a bit more information being added.
+However many columns could benefit from a bit more information being added.
 For instance ```bg_reported_user``` is not actually a user object so much as it is the Id of a user object.
 To make that clear we'll add the Id postfix to it.

 After applying all our fixes the class looks like